Multivitamins are supplements that contain a range of different vitamins and minerals. They usually come in the form of a tablet.

 One study looked at the effect of multivitamins on a small group of women who had symptoms of distress, including depression.
 Multivitamins were no more effective than a placebo (dummy pill) at reducing depression symptoms.

-Fat soluble vitamins are stored in the body.
-Taking too much may cause toxicity.
+Some supplements can be harmful or ineffective if you take the wrong dose.
+For example, large doses of Vitamin B6 can cause nerve damage.
+Fat soluble vitamins are stored in the body, and taking too much of these can be harmful.
 Symptoms may include, but are not limited to, nausea, vomiting, headache, dizziness and/or poor appetite.

 Vitamins are present naturally in food.
-You can buy vitamin supplements in pharmacies, health food shops, and online health shops.
+You can buy vitamin supplements in supermarkets, pharmacies, health food shops, and online health shops.
 They usually come in tablet, capsule, powder, or oral liquid form.
 Vitamins may also be given as an injection by a doctor.

-Last reviewed and updated: 16 March 2015
+Last reviewed and updated: 1 May 2019